Safe and Energy-Aware Multi-Robot Density Control via PDE-Constrained Optimization for Long-Duration Autonomy: Design and Implementation

 One naive solution is to exclude the danger zones from the path planning algorithm, such that the resulting path does not enter \(\mathcal{A}\).
 However, this type of exclusion-only method must be very conservative due to the possibility of disruptive motion noise near \(\partial \mathcal{A}\), the boundary of \(\mathcal{A}\).
 Specifically, near \(\partial \mathcal{A}\), the spatial CBF \eqref{eq: Space cbf def} restricts the admissible control commands to those pointing away from \(\mathcal{A}\).
 This directional limitation is not captured in an exclusion-only planning framework.
 Therefore, the exclusion needs to be artificially inflated to guard against ignorance of this directional limitation, resulting in conservative and inefficient paths.

 To address this limitation, we introduce a kinodynamic model-based planner, inspired by \cite{kinodynamic_planner}, that additionally incorporates the spatial CBF \eqref{eq: Space cbf def}.
-The resulting motion model of the measured position \(x_i\), the mean of \(\rho_i\), with spatial constraints is:
+The resulting constrained motion model for the measured position \(x_i\), the mean of \(\rho_i\), is:

 where \(t_f\) is the terminal time.
 Importantly, the motion noise is not included in the point-wise motion model \(\dot x_i (t)\).
 This is due to two reasons.
 First, recall that motion noise is represented as the diffusion effect in the deterministic Fokker-Planck equation \eqref{eq:FP_equation} and constraint \eqref{eq: Space cbf def}, as an uncorrelated zero-mean Gaussian noise.
 Second, the energy calculation is performed as an expectation at the population density level.
 Since the motion noise is zero-mean, its expected contribution to the drift of the PDF's mean is effectively zero over time.
 While individual trajectories fluctuate, the expected motion of the mean of the density evolves according to the deterministic control \(u_i(t)\).